ForEvolve/forevolve.github.io/_drafts/en/2018-00-00-operation-result.md

 > Basically, a clan can be at war with another clan... or not.

-The endpoint will answers to the following URI pattern: `api/clans/{clanId}/warstatus`.
+The endpoint will respond to the following URI pattern: `api/clans/{clanId}/warstatus`.
 To handle the request, we will use the ASP.NET Core 2 router, as follow:

 > To use the router you need to add it to the `IServiceCollection` in the `ConfigureServices` method as follow: `services.AddRouting();`.